codeigniter4/CodeIgniter4/contributing/signing.md

 ## Secure Signing

-To verify your commits, you will need to setup a GPG key, and attach it to your GitHub account.
+To verify your commits, you will need to set up a GPG key, and attach it to your GitHub account.

 See the [git tools](https://git-scm.com/book/en/v2/Git-Tools-Signing-Your-Work) page